-VAST Data Partners With Dalet To Simplify Efficient Data Management For Media-Rich Organizations
+VAST Data Partners with Dalet to Simplify Efficient Data Management for Media-Rich Organizations

-(MENAFN- Mid-East) The VAST Data Platform, paired with Dalet's media workflow and news production solutions delivers flexibility, productivity and efficiency to M&E industry.

-Dubai, United Arab Emirates– VAST Data, the AI data platform company, today announced a partnership with Dalet, a leading technology and service provider for media-rich organizations.
+(MENAFN- Active DMC) Dubai, United Arab Emirates – April 18, 2024 – VAST Data, the AI data platform company, today announced a partnership with Dalet, a leading technology and service provider for media-rich organizations.
 The joint solution simplifies media asset management, offering more flexibility, and increased productivity and efficiency for media and data-centric organizations.
-This collaboration integrates the VAST Data Platform with Dalet's media workflow platform to empower joint customers to manage all of their video and product assets in a unified experience.
+This collaboration integrates the VAST Data Platform with Dalet’s media workflow platform to empower joint customers to manage all of their video and product assets in a unified experience.

 VAST Data's partnership with Dalet delivers a cost-effective solution that offers high-performance, future-proofed media asset management to help media and broadcast organizations streamline media workflows, increase productivity, reduce the time-to-market for high-quality content, and lower the total cost of ownership, all while fortifying security and data resiliency.
 VAST is certified with Dalet platforms, enabling customers to manage their media with multi-protocol file and object access without the need for additional data copies, ensuring non-stop access to their valuable assets even as they scale and upgrade their systems.